 Student research, scholarship and creative activity capitalize on the strength of the faculty and add currency to students' educational experience, says Provost Andrew Rogerson.
-Aiming to strengthen the major opportunities that undergraduate students at SSU have for compelling research, Rogerson this semester has funded 29 grants for faculty-student teams.
+Aiming to strengthen the major opportunities that undergraduate students at SSU have for compelling research, Rogerson funded 29 grants for faculty-student teams this semester.

 Recent Entries in Spotlight

 Kristal Raheem is very passionate about promoting social justice and serving her community.

 After witnessing her friends and peers drop out of school, she wanted to create an organization that would help students stay at SSU and earn a degree.